metablaster/WindowsFirewallRuleset/Readme/Monitoring Firewall.md

 stores and what they are.
 - Another difference is that only in firewall from control panel you can see inbound and outbound rules combined (aka. monitoring)
-- Once major benefit for monitoring firewall is to generate logs files which we can then filter.
+- One major benefit for firewall monitoring is to generate log files which we can then be filtered
 - Here is a screenshot on how to monitor the Active store, click on image to enlarge:

 Monitoring: (control panel firewall, Active store)